gjorgiev/app-docs-examples/README.md

 # React exercises
 Examples from react documentation

-This is just my exercises from learning reactjs
+These are just exercises from learning reactjs